Many people think that the biggest threat in the wilderness comes from bears, wolves, and other big wild animals.

 That doesn’t mean you should dismiss the real risk of encountering a bear or other large animal in the wilderness.
 Be smart and do things like keep food out of your tent, hang food in a bear bag, and learn what to do if you encounter a wild animal.

 And, finally, the biggest threat to wilderness survival is pure stupidity.
-I am constantly amazed at how many people do downright dumb things – like go for a “walk” in the wilderness without basic gear like a map (seriously, you can’t rely on GPS!), water, and matches.
-And then there are all those who do stupid things like telling their kids to pet a wild bison in Yellowstone so they could get a photo.
+I am always amazed at how many people do downright dumb things – like go for a “walk” in the wilderness without basic gear like a map (seriously, you can’t rely on GPS!), water, and matches.

 What are you most afraid of in the wilderness?
-Let us know in the comments or join the conversation on Facebook.
+Let us know in the comments.